erjanmx/laravel-live-tinker/README.md

 # Laravel-live-tinker

-Laravel-live-tinker allows you to write code and live test your Laravel application from the browser page
+Laravel-live-tinker allows you to live debug/test small parts of your Laravel application from the browser page

 ![Imgur](https://i.imgur.com/DRXevEn.png)